MrGati/MountBoot/README.md

 ## Current Features (v0.1)

-- Core Ventoy setup and ISO installation workflow
+- Core Ventoy setup and ISO installation workflow (I'm not sure if memdisk is working)
 - Arch Linux ISO pre-linked (not recommended using)

 ---